Jammy2211/PyAutoLens/docs/general/configs.rst

         The minimum percentage value the hyper image is mulitpled by in order to determine the value fluxes are rounded up to.
     hyper_noise_limit -> float
-        When noise scaling is activated (E.g. via hyper galaxy_list) this value is the highest value a noise value can numerically be scaled up too.
+        When noise scaling is activated (E.g. via hyper galaxies) this value is the highest value a noise value can numerically be scaled up too.
 This prevents extremely large noise map values creating numerically unstable log likelihood values.
     stochastic_outputs -> bool